Feelings in Spanish: 50 Useful Ways to Describe Your Emotions

 (I’m happy that I have accomplished all of my dreams.)

-Me alegro comes from the reflexive verb alegrarse.
-It means “I’m happy” or “I’m glad,” and it’s frequently used the way that English speakers would say “I’m happy to hear that.”
+Me alegro comes from the reflexive verb alegrarse (to be happy).
+It means “I’m happy” or “I’m glad,” frequently used the way that English speakers would say, “I’m happy to hear that.”

 Flipé en el concierto anoche.